"Do They Have Duck in the Mediterranean Diet?"

 Mediterranean streets have become filled with the same junk food establishements as in much of the rest of the world.
 More on this here

-What Med Peoples Actually Eat
+What Mediterranean Peoples Actually Eat Now

 What Med peoples actually consume now and in the past is also a subject of "myth".
 Their diets include many healthy elements.
 But they also consume large quantities of unhealthy food and drink.
 One consequence of this is that overweight and obesity have become major problems in the five countries whose diets are the ones generally considered in this context.